A what? A vital glossary of the key terms and phrases used in this site and in the book, to help you understand what is going on.

 Dermal fillers used for increasing the volume of the lips.

-Procedure to make the upper border of the upper lip kick out a bit and be more prominent, done by reducing the strength of the muscles around the lip with Botox.
+Procedure to make the upper border of the upper lip kick out a bit and be more prominent, done by reducing the strength of the muscles around the lip with toxins.
 Ridiculous, yes, but it’s a thing.

 Procedures and products used to increase the volume of the lips such as dermal fillers, lip glosses or suction.